H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 Key Reform Points #

-USCIS's final rule released in February 2024 contains the following core changes:
+The final rule published by USCIS in February 2024 contains these core changes:

 -

-One Beneficiary, One Chance: Regardless of how many companies register a beneficiary, they count as only one entry in the lottery.
-If selected, the beneficiary then chooses which company submits the full application.
+One Person, One Chance: Regardless of how many companies register the same beneficiary, only one entry counts in the lottery.
+If selected, the beneficiary then chooses which company will file the full application.

 -

-Beneficiary Identity Verification: Each registration must provide the beneficiary's valid passport or travel document number, which USCIS will use for deduplication.
+Beneficiary Identity Verification: Each registration must include valid passport or travel document information for the beneficiary, which USCIS will use for de-duplication.

 -

-Significant Registration Fee Increase: From $10 to $215, increasing the economic cost of abusive registrations.
+Significant Registration Fee Increase: From $10 to $215, increasing the economic cost of abuse registrations.

 -